Self-publishing has changed everything.

 - Hit Replace All.

 Works of non-fiction today typically don’t use indentation, except for some notable exceptions we will discuss momentarily.
-Rather, a popular format for modern non-fiction books is the block paragraph.
+Rather, a popular book format for modern non-fiction is the block paragraph.

 For instance, I used block paragraphs in my latest book Published., which looks like this:

-An exception to the block paragraph for non-fiction / indents for fiction guideline: non-fiction narrative, such as a memoir or historical fiction, should use the same indent style described above in tip #1.
+An exception to the block paragraph for non-fiction/indents for fiction guideline: non-fiction narratives, such as a memoir or historical fiction, should use the same indent style described above in tip #1.

 However, if you insist on getting crazy and mixing it up, knowing how and when to use block paragraphs versus when to indent results in a more professional manuscript.